 The demand for our compression services depends on the continued demand for, and production of, natural gas and crude oil.
-Demand may be affected by, among other factors, natural gas prices, crude oil prices, weather, availability of alternative energy sources, global health pandemics (such as COVID-19), governmental regulation, geopolitical events, and the overall demand for energy.
+Demand may be affected by, among other factors, natural gas prices, crude oil prices, weather, availability of alternative energy sources, governmental regulation, geopolitical events, global health pandemics, and the overall demand for energy.
 Any extended reduction in the demand for natural gas or crude oil could depress the level of production activity and result in a decline in the demand for our compression services, which could result in a reduction in our revenues and our cash available for distribution.